 This work resulted in a product capable of sampling gas concentrations to within +/- 5 parts per billion (ppb).
 Subsequent development of secure, real-time data retrieval and storage allows actionable environmental data reporting from anywhere in the world.

 Historically South Coast Science has supplied products to research and academic organisations, such as the United Nations and Universities around the world.
 As a result of this work our background has been in science more than commercial markets.

 We now present solutions stemming from this foundation in academic rigour and scientific discovery.
-Because we have developed all of our products using an open-source platform, these products can now be easily validated by our customers and integrated into their own systems.
+Because we have developed all of our products using an open-source platform, data can now be validated by our customers and easily integrated into their own systems.

 Separating noise from environmental data

 South Coast Science are early adopters of collocation with reference devices, in order to better understand and correct for the well-known temperature and humidity effects on electrochemical sensors.